Chat Modeling: Interaction-Enhanced Agent Framework for Visualizing Literature-Grounded Biological Structures: User Evaluation

 \textbf{Usability:} All experts praised the usability of Chat Modeling, affirming its applicability within their workflows for modeling biological structures.
-Notably, one expert (E1) emphasized the convenience and precision of using natural language for position updates, stating, ``This textual way is more convenient than mouse dragging and offers greater precision because I can specify the residue index.''
+Notably, E1 emphasized the convenience and precision of using natural language for position updates, stating, ``This textual way is more convenient than mouse dragging and offers greater precision because I can specify the residue index.''
 E3 remarked, ``The Chat Modeling tool can serve as a copilot, where users can gather inspiration when uncertain about the exact operations.''
 We inquired about their opinions on the current response latency, to which they unanimously found it to be entirely acceptable.
-However, E3 noted, ``The latency of advisor mode might become problematic when generating long paragraphs, but this is a common issue when interacting with large language models.''
 E1 and E2 highlighted the value of providing initial introductory sentences for new users, commenting, ``The current introductory sentences effectively inform users about how to operate the system.
 However, it would be beneficial to shorten these introductions once the user is familiar with the system.''
-All three experts expressed satisfaction with the guidance sentences provided throughout the modeling process.